giongto35/cloud-game/README.md

   , [libopus](http://opus-codec.org/), [pkg-config](https://www.freedesktop.org/wiki/Software/pkg-config/)
   , [sdl2](https://wiki.libsdl.org/Installation)

+(If you need to use the app on an older version of Ubuntu that does not have libyuv, you can add a custom apt repository:
+`add sudo add-apt-repository ppa:savoury1/graphics`)

 ```
 # Ubuntu / Windows (WSL2)
 apt-get install -y make gcc pkg-config libvpx-dev libx264-dev libopus-dev libsdl2-dev libyuv-dev libjpeg-turbo8-dev